ETCE-LAB/reconstructit_app_backend/README.md

 This backend is already deployed but there are some features missing.
 A description of next steps as well as already implemented features can be found in the projects submission file.

-There is a video of the current state of the application available on [YouTube](https://www.youtube.com/watch?v=U8foj0fZ1Xc).

 ## Run the Backend

 To execute the backend locally, ensure that you have C# with .NET installed in your system.